joeacarstairs/personal-website/website/src/content/blog/2025/12/11/persecution.md

 Christian teaching can grow over time as it encounters new problems and contexts.

-This system may have been partly motivated by the need for a distinguishing feature for the Christian community in the absence of an identity based on nationality, social class, sex, or religion.
-It may have been some kind of reaction or defence mechanism in the face of persecution.
+This system may have been motivated by the need for a distinguishing feature to ground Christian family identity in the absence of an identity based on nationality, social class, sex, or religion.
+It may also have been some kind of reaction or defence mechanism against persecution.
+In a world that was often hunting for an excuse to persecute Christians, it was a matter of life and death that Christian communities were tight-knit, loyal to one another, and visibly living according to the highest moral standards.

 Whatever the case may be, the result by the Constantinian turning point was that bishops had significant influence over their local Christian communities, and an ideological commitment to maintaining their communities' loyalty to the bishop and his teachings.

 And the bishops' desire to crush heretics only increased as the fourth century wore on.
 With the wealth and power of the civil service increasingly transferred